Enterprise Software Development: Steps, Timelines, and Cost Factors

 - Continuous app management and evolution (on demand).

-- 10 years of cloud consulting and development of complex applications.
+- Since 2012 in cloud consulting and development of complex applications.

-- 17 years in business intelligence and data warehouse services.
+- Since 2005 in business intelligence and data warehouse services.

-- 19 years in cybersecurity.
+- Since 2003 in cybersecurity.
 All-level security configuration and monitoring (infrastructure, application logic, security testing, compliance).

-- ISO 9001 and ISO 27001-certified to guarantee service quality and customer data security.
+- ISO 9001- and ISO 27001-certified company to guarantee excellent service quality and customer data security.

 Benefits of Enterprise App Development with ScienceSoft

-To help the clients reduce risks, we offers an opportunity to start our cooperation with a PoC.
-We can prepare a feasibility study with business outcomes bound to each project stage and provide the client with free project estimates.
+To help our clients prevent risks, ScienceSoft as a reliable tech partner offers an opportunity to start our cooperation with a PoC.
+We prepare a feasibility study with business outcomes bound to each project stage and provide our clients with free estimates for their custom enterprise software solutions.

-We start cooperation with signing NDA (already at the initial negotiation stage if needed) to guarantee the confidentiality of your information.
-As the project unfolds, your product stays protected due to our secure IT infrastructure (with IDS/IPS, DLP, SIEM), data security practises approved by the ISO 27001 certificate, and adherence to the industry-specific standards (e.g., HIPAA, PCI DSS, GDPR).
+We sign an NDA (already at the initial negotiation stage if needed) to guarantee the confidentiality of your information.
+As the project unfolds, your product stays protected due to our secure IT infrastructure (with IDS/IPS, DLP, SIEM), data security practices approved by the ISO 27001 certificate, and adherence to the industry-specific standards (e.g., HIPAA, PCI DSS, GDPR).

 ScienceSoft as a Reliable Enterprise Software Development Partner